CanalTP/navitia-mobility-manager/README.md

 <h2>What is NMM</h2>

-Navitia Mobility Manager(NMM) is an backoffice  application of Kisio DIgital.
+Navitia Mobility Manager(NMM) is a portal that centralize the products backoffice of Kisio DIgital.

 ![screnshot login page](docs/screenshot_nmm.png  "login page nmm")